 Your emergency kit should include the essential items that you will be needing during a time of emergency.
 Often emergency situations and natural disasters lead to a disruption in the supply of power, gas, and water.
 So these items should be on top of your list.
 You should keep your emergency kit in a handy place.
 Be sure to have a pet emergency kit ready if you are a pet owner.
 It should include all the essential items that your pet requires on a daily basis.
 You should also rotate the supplies and keep them in stock so that they are safe for consumption.
 When dealing with floods, waterproof containers, bags, and gumboots are a must.

 Items to be included in your emergency kit

 The following items can come really handy in all emergency situations.
 The size of the kit may vary on the size of your household.
 However, it’s always good to have a little bit extra as you might be able to help others in need.

 Food and water

-Water can become a rare commodity during emergency and your kit should be stocked with at least 12 liters of water per person, which should last for four days.
+Water can become a rare commodity during an emergency and your kit should be stocked with at least 12 liters of water per person, which should last for four days.
 You should also have a stock of non-perishable food items along with some cutlery, can openers and cooking equipment.
 Be sure to rotate your stock every twelve months for safe consumption.